NicoVogel/jakb/Gitlab/README.md

 The registration token for a gitlab-runner can be found on the gitlab page.
 There are the following three types of runner:

+> if you are on the same machine, then you can use the docker gitlab ip with the port 80

 - Shared runner (*is globally available*)
     - location: **http://\<localhost>:<80>/admin/runners**
     - under the topic **Setup a shared Runner manually**